-How could your pulley be designed differently to further reduce the weight of the object?
+- How could your pulley be designed differently to further reduce the weight of the object? - Why would Babcock need to use pulleys?

 What is a pulley system?

 Sometimes lifting heavy objects can be difficult when only using human force.
 This can be helped by using a 'simple machine' known as a pulley.
 A pulley system is a collection of one or more wheels which are used with a rope or chain to make it easier to lift things.
 A basic pulley consists of a wheel on a fixed axle, with a groove along the wheel's edge to guide a rope or chain.
 The amount of force required to lift the object is equal to the load.
 For example, if our load weighs 100kg then we will have to apply 100N (Newtons) of force to lift the load.